Permutation-Based True Discovery Guarantee by Sum Tests: Refinements

-Table \ref{Table:toytrunc} shows the statistics $f(T_i)$ in the toy example after truncation with $\tfrom=2$.
-Here, $\tfrom$ is set as the $k$-th greatest statistic, where $k=\lceil Bm\alpha\rceil$ is chosen so that the proportion of non-null contributions $f(T_i^\pi)$ is approximately $\alpha$.
-Observe that $H_3$ is such that the observed truncated statistic is the greatest over all permutations, i.e., $f(T_3)=\max_\pi f(T_3^\pi)$; as a consequence, adding $\{3\}$ to any set $V$ can only increase the number of rejections.
+For simplicity of notation, let $\tfromi=\tfrom$, and so $f_i=f$, be independent of $i$.
+Table \ref{Table:toytrunc} shows the values $f(t_i)$ in the toy example after truncation with $\tfrom=2$ and $\tto=0$.
+Here, $\tfrom$ is set as the $k$-th greatest statistic, where $k=\lceil Bm\alpha\rceil$ is chosen so that the proportion of non-null contributions $f(t_i^\pi)$ is approximately $\alpha$.
+Observe that $H_3$ is such that the observed truncated statistic is the greatest over all permutations, i.e., $f(t_3)=\max_\pi f(t_3^\pi)$; as a consequence, adding $\{3\}$ to any set $V$ can only increase the number of rejections.
 On the contrary, $H_4$ and $H_5$ are such that the observed statistics are the smallest over all permutations, and so adding $\{4\}$ or $\{5\}$ to any set can only decrease rejections.
 Truncation makes those two particular cases more common as well as easier to check, through the following conditions:

 \begin{prop} Let $V\subseteq M$ and $i\in M$.
-If $i$ satisfies condition (\ref{condtrunc1}), then $V\in\R$ implies $(V\cup\{i\})\in\R$.
-If $i$ satisfies condition (\ref{condtrunc2}), then $(V\cup\{i\})\in\R$ implies $V\in\R$. \end{prop}
+If $i$ satisfies condition \eqref{condtrunc1}, then $V\in\R$ implies $(V\cup\{i\})\in\R$.
+If $i$ satisfies condition \eqref{condtrunc2}, then $(V\cup\{i\})\in\R$ implies $V\in\R$. \end{prop}

 The shortcut examines the collection $\V$ of sets that have at least size $z$ overlap with $S$, searching for a set $V\notin\R$.
 In this case, the focus is on the number of indices in $S$, hence we may reduce the dimensionality of the problem by applying Proposition \ref{P:trunc} to the remaining indices.
-If an index $i\in M\setminus S$ satisfies condition (\ref{condtrunc1}), then it is of no use in finding a non-rejected set, and so can be removed from $M$.
-If two indices $i,j\in M\setminus S$ satisfy condition (\ref{condtrunc2}), they may be collapsed into a new index $h$, so that $H_h=H_{\{i,j\}}$ can only decrease the number of rejections.
+If an index $i\in M\setminus S$ satisfies condition \eqref{condtrunc1}, then it is not useful for finding a non-rejected set, and so can be removed from $M$.
+If two indices $i,j\in M\setminus S$ satisfy condition \eqref{condtrunc2}, they may be collapsed into a new index $h$, so that $H_h=H_{\{i,j\}}$ can only decrease the number of rejections.
 This allows to reduce the total number of hypotheses from $m$ for computational purposes to a substantially lower $m'\in\{s,\ldots,m\}$.
 In the toy example column 3 is removed, while columns 4 and 5 are collapsed into a single column, reducing the number of hypotheses from $m=5$ to $m'=3$.